 Public Utilities: Round Rock’s water and wastewater rates are among the lowest in Central Texas, and the utility is also among the most reliable.
 Round Rock is partnering with Cedar Park and Leander on a regional water project that is expected to provide our ultimate water needs to serve a projected future population of 250,000-300,000.

 Traffic: The City has a dozen transportation projects under construction.
-The City Council approved a Transportation Master Plan in January 1999 that is updated regularly.
+The City Council approved a Transportation Master Plan last updated in December 2017.
 The City’s Transportation Capital Improvement Plan contains $415 million worth of projects.
 The City’s half-cent sales tax levy for transportation will pay for $125 million of that total.

 Dell Diamond: The City of Round Rock’s stadium and conference center has drawn record crowds since opening in 2000.
 The ballpark is home to the Round Rock Express, the Triple A affiliate of the Houston Astros.
 The Dell Diamond is the No. 1 ballpark in the country out of more than 200 parks according to the Fifth Annual Minor League News rankings.
 It was named top Double A stadium by Baseball America in 2004.
 (The Express moved to Triple A in the 2005 season.)
 Construction of the $25 million facility was financed by $8.4 million in revenue bonds backed by the City of Round Rock’s hotel-motel tax revenues and cash from RSR Sports, owner of the Express.

 Sales tax rate: 8.25 percent (6.25 percent state, 2.0 percent local)

-Sales tax impact: The City of Round Rock ranks in the top 10 among cities in the state of Texas for sales tax collections through October 2011, due in large part to the impact of Dell’s Texas sale as well as the presence of destination retailers like IKEA, Round Rock Premium Outlets and Bass Pro Shops.
+Sales tax impact: The City of Round Rock ranks in the top 10 among cities in the state of Texas for sales tax collections, due in large part to the impact of Dell’s Texas sale as well as the presence of destination retailers like IKEA, Round Rock Premium Outlets and Bass Pro Shops.